thehaniyaakhtar/Employee-Attrition-Risk-Model-for-Strategic-Workforce-Retention/README.md

-# 🧠 Employee Attrition Prediction using Logistic Regression
+# 🧠 Employee Attrition Prediction

 This project enables **Salifort Motors** to detect employees at high risk of attrition by analyzing structured HR data and deploying an interpretable machine learning model.
 The objective is to equip HR with actionable intelligence to **reduce turnover**, improve retention, and optimize workforce planning.